 S. No. Material identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, Approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate Positive or negative implications) 6 Labor and Human Rights Opportunity/ Risk Labor and human rights are essential components of any business, as they impact the well-being and dignity of workers and employees.
 As a responsible business entity, Amber respects and promotes labor and human rights across its operations and value chain.
 We prohibit child labor, forced labor and discrimination of any kind over caste, creed, religion, colour, or gender.
 We make sure that all our workers and employees have fair pay, safe working conditions, and the ability to engage in collective bargaining.
 Every manufacturing location at Amber has a dedicated HR Team which ensures Labour & Human rights are well adhered and provide cohesive atmosphere to mitigate risks ensuring motivated culture is in place.
 Positive: In addition, being ethical and legal obligations but also have significant benefits for business such as increased employee satisfaction, improved industrial relations and reputation, reduced legal and financial risks.
 7 Environmental Management Opportunity Environment management is necessary due to growing concern for the protection of natural resources and environmental surroundings.
 Environmental management provides valuable opportunities for any business to reduce operational cost, minimise environmental footprints and comply with regulations.
-Positive: Environmental management practices involve upfront costs; however, the long-term benefits far outweigh these costs.
+Positive: Environmental management practices involve upfront costs; however, the long- term benefits far outweigh these costs.
 By improving efficiency, reducing operational cost, complying with regulations, and attracting environmentally conscious customer, business can improve its financial performance and competitiveness in the marketplace.
 8 Material handling and Waste Management Opportunity Material handling and waste management are two interlinked areas that businesses can prioritise to reduce their environmental impact and improve their sustainability performance.
-Effective material handling and waste management can help businesses in cossistering on raw materials sourcing.
+Effective material handling and waste management can help businesses in cost savings on raw materials sourcing.
 Also, it provides significant opportunities for business to drive innovation and improve brand reputation.

 S. No. Material identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, Approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate Positive or negative implications) Material handling can help to minimise waste generation by optimising the use of raw materials, while waste management ensure compliance with environmental regulations and minimise the impact of waste on the environment.
 Implementation of an effective management process for waste and materials can lead to cost savings and increased productivity.
 9 Supply Chain Management Risk Supply chain management can be a significant risk factor for businesses, particularly for those who rely heavily on their supply chains to operate.
 Some of the key risks posed by supply chain are: Strategy risk: Risk of losing confidential information such as trade secrets, ideas, and intellectual property To mitigate supply chain risks, business should have robust supply chain management strategy, diversified supplier base and regular monitoring of the supply chain.
-9 Supply Chain Management Risk intellectual property Negative: Risk associated with supply chain can cause significant financial implications.
+9 Supply Chain Management Risk Financial risk: Financial health of value chain partner determine the continuity of their operations Compliance risk: Adherence to compliances by value chain partner Operational risk: Whether value chain partner have adequate resources. mitigate risks associated with supply chain, some of these include: Negative: Risk associated with supply chain can cause significant financial implications.
 Disruption in supply chain can result increased operational cost and loss of revenue.
 Additionally, supply chain disruptions that arises from ethical or legal violations, can lead to legal and regulatory costs, fines, and legal liabilities.